mikediamore/Capstone/README.md

 Mentors: John Donich ,  Ceena Modarres

+## Purpose

-This page will be fluid with to-do's,progress
+This page will be fluid with to-do's,progress, and ideas.

 ## Progress: